| Copyright | (c) 2017 Harendra Kumar |

 class (forall m a.
 MonadAsync m => Semigroup (t m a), forall m a.
 MonadAsync m => Monoid (t m a), forall m.
 Monad m => Functor (t m), forall m.
 MonadAsync m => Applicative (t m)) => IsStream t Source #

-Class of types that can represent a stream of elements of some type a
+Class of types that can represent a stream of elements of some type a in

-some monad m
+some monad m.

 Since: 0.2.0